 Not available in Canvas / Need to determine if there are other options to support these features:

 - Wildcard question types

 - Calculated Multiple Choice question types

-Starting Fall 2020, only Canvas will be available.
-We recognize that this effort requires time and energy, and we are providing support to help ease the transition.
+Starting Fall 2020, only Canvas was available.
+We recognized that this effort requires time and energy, and we provided support to help ease the transition.
 Thank you for your support in this campus-wide endeavor.
-During this time, the CTLT has provided online resources, workshops, face-to-face consultations, synchronous video consultations, email, and phone support.
-Additionally, we also have 24/7 email/phone support by Instructure (Canvas) and automated migration of PolyLearn-Moodle courses into Canvas.
+During that time, the CTLT had provided online resources, workshops, face-to-face consultations, synchronous video consultations, email, and phone support.
+Additionally, we also had 24/7 email/phone support by Instructure (Canvas) and automated migration of PolyLearn-Moodle courses into Canvas.

 After Sept.
-9, 2020, the Portal's (my.calpoly.edu) > My Classes Portlet will change to provide Canvas buttons for faculty and students.
-PolyLearn-Moodle will still be available via the blue PolyLearn Home box below.
-Although you will not be teaching in PolyLearn-Moodle in the Fall, you will have access to your courses to backup, download, and save information.
+9, 2020, the Portal's (my.calpoly.edu) > My Classes Portlet changed to provide Canvas buttons for faculty and students.
+PolyLearn-Moodle is still available.
+Although you will not be teaching in PolyLearn-Moodle after Summer 2020, you will have access to your courses to backup, download, and save information.

 |Winter 2020||Spring 2020||Summer 2020||Fall 2020|

 |Moodle & Canvas||Moodle & Canvas||Moodle & Canvas||Only Canvas|

 Moving to the new Canvas Learning Management System